DFHack/dfhack/Readme.rst

 Examples:

-* 'digcircle filled 3' = Dig a filled circle with radius = 3.
+* 'digcircle filled 3' = Dig a filled circle with diameter = 3.
 * 'digcircle' = Do it again.